nonplain/nonplain.js/README.md

 File.write(file [, options])
 ```

-- file: string, Buffer, URL, or integer file descriptor - Destination where the file will be written.
+- `file`: string, Buffer, URL, or integer file descriptor - Destination where the file will be written.
 Using a file descriptor behaves similarly to Node.js' `fs.write()` method.
 - options:
     - `body` _(default: true)_: boolean - Whether to write the body to the destination file.
     - `metadata` _(default: true)_: boolean - Whether to write the metadata to the destination file.